Where to find cheap places to eat in Tokyo? How to eat in Tokyo on a budget?

 Uobei is my favorite sushi restaurant in Tokyo, Japan.

 The sushi here is not available on the conveyor belt like other restaurants, so you have to choose on the electronic board to order.
-After your order received, the chef made it, and your sushi will be delivered on the belt.
+After your order is received, the chef makes it, and the belt will deliver your sushi.

 Uobei offers a variety of sushi, starting from 100 Yen per dish.
 Besides sushi, you can select dessert, soft drinks, and other dishes such as ramen, udon, or french fries.